Spirit possession: Hoodoo

 The culture of Hoodoo was created by African-Americans.
 There are regional styles to this tradition, and as African-Americans traveled, the tradition of Hoodoo changed according to African-Americans' environment.
 Hoodoo includes reverence to ancestral spirits, African-American quilt making, herbal healing, Bakongo and Igbo burial practices, Holy Ghost shouting, praise houses, snake reverence, African-American churches, spirit possession, some Nkisi practices, Black Spiritual churches, Black theology, the ring shout, the Kongo cosmogram, Simbi water spirits, graveyard conjuring, the crossroads spirit, making conjure canes, incorporating animal parts, pouring of libations, Bible conjuring, and conjuring in the African-American tradition.
 In Hoodoo, people become possessed by the Holy Ghost.
 Spirit possession in Hoodoo was influenced by West African Vodun spirit possession.
 As Africans were enslaved in the United States, the Holy Spirit (Holy Ghost) replaced the African gods during possession.
 "Spirit possession was reinterpreted in Christian terms."
-In African-American churches this is called filled with the Holy Ghost.
+In African-American churches this is called being filled with the Holy Ghost.
+"Walter Pitts (1993) has demonstrated the modern importance of 'possession' within African- American Baptist ritual, tracing the origins of the ecstatic state (often referred to as 'getting the spirit') to African possessions."
 Church members in Black Spiritual churches become possessed by spirits of deceased family members, the Holy Spirit, Christian saints, and other biblical figures from the Old and New Testament of the Bible.
 It is believed when people become possessed by these spirits they gain knowledge and wisdom and act as intercessors between people and God.
 William Edward Burghardt Du Bois (W. E. B. Du Bois) studied African-American churches in the early twentieth century.
 Du Bois asserts that the early years of the Black church during slavery on plantations was influenced by Voodooism.